Solar-powered Stirling engine: Solar to Electrical Conversion Efficiency

+In 2008, Sandia reported that their high efficiency "SunCatcher" design recorded a peak solar-to-grid conversion efficiency of 31.25%, "the highest recorded efficiency for any field solar technology."

+In 2017, the U.S. Department of Energy reported a slightly higher record at 31.4% solar-to-electric system efficiency.

 Comparison to Solar Panels

-Solar-powered Stirling engines are in some situations more efficient in generating electrical energy than solar panels.
+Solar-powered Stirling engines in some situations may be more useful in generating electrical energy than solar panels.
 Thermal capacity and rotating mass result in less sudden changes in output power.
 Experiments show the possibility of higher efficiencies.

-Solar-powered Stirling engines are less scalable than solar panels.

-They are also more complex than a solar-electric system.
+Solar-powered Stirling engines are less scalable than solar panels, and also more complex than a solar-electric system.
+They also require two-axis accurate solar tracking, unlike solar panels.

 Solar-powered Stirling engines can have a secondary heat source (e.g. Gas), allowing operation during night and when the sky is clouded.